isaackogan/TikTokLive/README.md

 **NOTE:** This is **not** an official API.
 It's a reverse engineering and research project.

 > **UPDATE**:<br>Due to a change on the part of TikTok, versions prior to **v4.3.3** are no longer functional.
-If you are using one of the unsupported versions, upgrade to the latest version using the `pip install TikTokLive --upgrade` command.
+If you are using an unsupported version, upgrade to the latest version using the `pip install TikTokLive --upgrade` command.

 ## Table of Contents